YashubuStudio/wp-react-db-plugin/README.md

 `wp-content/plugins` directory and activate **React DB Plugin** from the WordPress admin panel.

-Once activated, a new "React DB" menu will appear and open the React interface.
+Once activated, a new "React DB" menu will appear in the WordPress dashboard.
+In addition, activation automatically creates a public page at `/react-db-app/` containing the React interface so you can access the tool without visiting the admin area.

+If the page wasn't created for some reason, simply create a new page and insert the `[reactdb_app]` shortcode to embed the interface on the front end.

 ## Shortcode and Block